microsoft/minecraft-scripting-samples/editor-script-box/README.md

 ## Manifest

-- [just.config.ts](https://github.com/microsoft/minecraft-scripting-samples/blob/main/script-box/just.config.ts): This file contains build instructions for just-scripts, for building out TypeScript code.
+- [just.config.ts](https://github.com/microsoft/minecraft-scripting-samples/blob/main/editor-script-box/just.config.ts): This file contains build instructions for just-scripts, for building out TypeScript code.
-- [scripts](https://github.com/microsoft/minecraft-scripting-samples/blob/main/script-box/scripts): This contains Script Box TypeScript files, that will be compiled and built into your projects.
+- [scripts](https://github.com/microsoft/minecraft-scripting-samples/blob/main/editor-script-box/scripts): This contains Script Box TypeScript files for the Editor, that will be compiled and built into your projects.
-- [behavior_packs](https://github.com/microsoft/minecraft-scripting-samples/blob/main/script-box/behavior_packs): This contains resources and JSON files that define your behavior pack.
+- [behavior_packs](https://github.com/microsoft/minecraft-scripting-samples/blob/main/editor-script-box/behavior_packs): This contains resources and JSON files that define your behavior pack.